nlevnaut/skyPi/README.md

 Boot RPi.
 It will periodically transmit SSTV images as audio over the 3.5mm output.
 Default SSTV format is MartinM2.
 Many are supported.

+1920x1080 jpeg images are saved in `skyPi/run/`, with a folder created for each time the `beacon.sh` script is run, typically once per boot.

 Credit
 ------